xmarlem/work_simplebank/README.md

 To start generating code that uses pgx, set the sql_package field in your sqlc.yaml configuration file.
 Valid options are pgx/v4 or pgx/v5

+## Basic of gomock

+Usage of GoMock follows four basic steps:

+1. Use mockgen to generate a mock for the interface you wish to mock.
+2. In your test, create an instance of gomock.Controller and pass it to your mock object’s constructor to obtain a mock object.
+3. Call EXPECT() on your mocks to set up their expectations and return values
+4. Call Finish() on the mock controller to assert the mock’s expectations